ToriK17/edr-activity-generator/project-overview.md

 Each distro has a corresponding Dockerfile.
 A `test-docker-envs.sh` script is included to build and run the container in all three environments, verifying the binary’s portability.

 ### Platforms Supported
-macOS & Linux

-The tool uses only cross-platform-safe system calls (os/exec, os, net, etc.) and avoids CGO to produce a statically-linked binary for easier portability.
+Tested on macOS and Linux.
+The project avoids CGO and uses cross-platform-safe system packages (`os/exec`, `os`, `net`, etc.) to produce statically linked binaries for portability.

+## Future Considerations

+If further developed, the tool could include:
+- Windows support and platform-aware behavior
+- Simulated concurrency to better reflect real-world endpoint load
+- Optional telemetry validation tooling to compare agent output against known activity
+- Configurable profiles to replay test scenarios or simulate high-volume activity

+This project aimed to strike a balance between practicality, portability, and forward-thinking design, creating a reliable base for future test automation or integration into CI workflows.